 If you try everything above and conclude there’s nothing you can do to turn your volunteer project around, you may need to learn to talk about a disappointing experience abroad.
 Learning how to transform an experience that at the time felt like a failure will serve you well long after you unpack your suitcase following your volunteer abroad experience.
 Spending time articulating how you tried your best to turn a bad situation good will help you grow from what you experienced and choose a better volunteer project to support the next time around.

-Practicing complacency or proactively seeking solutions will each yield vastly different results as you apply them to your potentially dead end volunteer project.
-While we encourage you to use the ideas shared above to turn your volunteer project experience around, make sure to look in the mirror long and hard before and after you do.
+Practicing complacency or proactively seeking solutions will each yield vastly different results as you follow our tips for dealing with problems when volunteering abroad.
+While we encourage you to use the ideas shared above to turn your volunteer project experience around, make sure to look in the mirror long and hard before (and after) you do.